reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 1. Is your MongoDB cluster connected correctly?
 Check the status of the cluster from MongoDB Atlas.
 Wake it up if it is paused.
 2. Check the application.properties setting once again.
-3. Spring Boot has an auto-configuration feature, which triggers MongoAutoConfiguration after detecting the Mongo driver.
+3. Spring Boot has an auto-configuration feature, which triggers Mongo(Reactive)AutoConfiguration after detecting the Mongo driver.
 If you are not mind to use it, remove the exclusion from the annotation, @EnableAutoConfiguration.
-4. Check your own configuration again if you removed auto-configuration.
+4. In case you use Mongo(Reactive)AutoConfiguration, make sure it can connect to localhost:27017.
-5.
+5. Check your own configuration again if you removed auto-configuration.

 ### HTTP 405